EugeneZmeuk/questdb.io/docs/reference/api/influxdb.md

 #### Strings

 If field values are passed string types, the field values must be double-quoted.
+Non-quoted string fields are supported, but are interpreted as `symbol` types if a new field has to be created.

 Special characters are supported without escaping:

 ```shell